-Tony Morelli (tonmo) -- Founder, Webmaster Tony converted TONMO.com into an octopus and cephalopod interest site in May 2000.
-(Find out more about how TONMO started by reading this blog entry.)
-He began his career in the online services industry in 1992, working for companies such as Prodigy, iVillage.com, Reuters and Comcast.
-Tony and his wife Tania are the owners of Deep Intuition, LLC, which is an entity they created to support their entrepreneurial hobbies and pursuits.
+Tony Morelli (tonmo) -- Founder, Owner, Administrator - Tony converted TONMO.com into an octopus and cephalopod interest site in May 2000.
+(Find out more about how TONMO started by reading this blog entry, and/or viewing this interview video.)
+He began his career in the online services industry in 1992, working to create great customer experiences at companies such as Prodigy, iVillage, Comcast and Wiley.
+Tony and his wife Tania are the owners of Deep Intuition, LLC, which is an entity they created to support their entrepreneurial endeavors.
 He graduated from St. Bonaventure University with a B.A. in Mass Communication and lives in Pennsylvania.

 Volunteer Staff (alphabetical by surname)